radicaljj/radicaljj/README.md

 - 👋 Hi, I’m @radicaljj
 - 👀 I’m interested in cybersecurity,Digital Foensics, social engineering, app devlopment, coding, computer engineering
-- 🌱 I’m graduated from cyber/digital forensics with a Bachelors
+- 🌱 I’m graduated from cyber/digital forensics with a Bachelors and a masters degrees I have 4 degrees.
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me cyberrdetective@gmail.com
-- certifications as of 2024 CAE, Paraben Mobile Operator.
+- certifications Security+, Maldev, CAE, Paraben Mobile Operator.

 <!---
 radicaljj/radicaljj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.